reframejs/reframe/docs/overview.template.md

 ###### Meteor, the counter example

-On the other side of the lock-in degree spectrum, there is Meteor.
+On the other side of the escape-cost spectrum, there is Meteor.

 It consists of many parts that you can only use if you use the entire Meteor stack.
 For example, you can use its build system only if you use Meteor in its entirely.